JingOS-team/JingOS/README.md

 ![](https://en-cdn.jingos.com/wp-content/uploads/brizy/3730/assets/images/iW=2006&iH=1254&oX=0&oY=0&cW=2006&cH=1254/os-2@2x.jpg)

 JingOS is not only a tablet OS, but also a desktop OS.
-In tablet mode, you can watch movies, read books, play games using the mobile apps in JingOS...
-Connect a keyboard and a trackpad/mouse to desktop mode for productivity; you can write documents, and even do coding...
+In tablet mode, you can watch movies, read books, play games using the mobile apps in JingOS.\For productivity you can connect a keyboard and a trackpad/mouse to switch to desktop mode.
+Then you can write documents, and even do coding.

 ### Mobile First, Well Designed